The Gigantic Forms & Features of Ireland's Baleen Whales

 And while the blue whale’s longest recorded length, 33.6 metres, is considered dubious, it can still claim a scientifically validated maximum length of just under 30 metres (29.9 metres, to be exact).
 To put this spectacular length in context, it is almost five times the greatest length ever recorded for a great white shark (6.4 metres).

 Considering it is a super-sized creature of such unrivalled dimension, it is quite unexpected to learn that one of the blue whale’s names possibly refers to, of all things, the mouse.
-Although the blue whale’s Irish name, míol mór gorm, means the very same thing as its English name, its scientific name is Balaenoptera musculus, and though this species name, musculus, can mean the very fitting ‘muscular’, it can also mean ‘little mouse’, as we previously saw when meeting Ireland’s house mice.
-It is possible, then, that the name of this giant whale contains a little joke.
+Although the blue whale’s Irish name, míol mór gorm, means the very same thing as its English name, its scientific name is Balaenoptera musculus, and though this species name, musculus, can mean the very fitting ‘muscle’, it can also mean ‘little mouse’, as we previously saw when meeting Ireland’s house mice.
+Some have suggested, then, that the name of this giant whale contains a little joke.
+The confusion here arises from the fascinating fact that in Latin muscles and mice are truly related, the word for muscle, musculus, deriving from the Romans' view that the bicep looks like a little mouse running under the skin.

 In any case, just how large the blue whale is is also emphasised by the name of a form of this species we have yet to meet.
 We have already encountered two subspecies of the blue whale: the northern blue whale, Balaenoptera musculus musculus, and the larger Southern Hemisphere subspecies, Balaenoptera musculus indica.
 However, there is another form also found in the seas of the Southern Hemisphere, Balaenoptera musculus brevicauda, which, at a weight of 70 tonnes and a length of 24 metres, is both lighter and shorter than the other forms, hence its subspecies’ name brevicauda, which comes from two Latin words: brevi, meaning ‘short’, and cauda, meaning ‘tail’.
 It is its common name which truly highlights how large the other two are, though, as it is known as the pygmy blue whale.
 Only when it comes to the blue whale could a 70-tonne monster that is around twice the length of a double-decker bus qualify as a pygmy.